The 12 Best Knowledge Base Software Platforms for 2022

 • Can the knowledge base software display content in-app?
 Or will customers need to click through to another page?

-• How does the search function work?
+• How does the search functionality work?
+What does the site navigation look like?

 • What kind of reporting does the knowledge base software include?
+Will your knowledge base need AI features?

 Here are a few additional things to consider.